syncfusion-content/winui-docs/winui/TreeView/Expand-collapse.md

 ## Auto Expand Mode

-By default, the TreeView items will be in collapsed state.
+By default, the treeview items will be in collapsed state.
 You can define how the nodes to be expanded while loading the TreeView by using [AutoExpandMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_AutoExpandMode) property.

 The `AutoExpandMode` property is only applicable for bound mode.
 For Unbound mode you need to set `IsExpanded` property to `true` while creating the nodes, to be in expanded state while loading the TreeView.